 ALERT The camera's protection function may have activated because camera temperature is too high.
 Turn off the camera and wait until it cools down before trying to use it again.
 Battery is low.
 Battery power is low.
 Card ERROR There is something wrong with the memory card.
 Turn off the camera, remove the memory card and then reload it into the camera.
-If this message re-appears when you turn the camera back on, format the memory card (page 109).
-IMPORTANT!
-Formatting a memory card deletes all its files.
+If this message re-appears when you turn the camera back on, format the memory card (page 100).
+IMPORTANT! • Formatting a memory card deletes all its files.
 Before formatting, try transferring recoverable files to a computer or some other storage device.
-Communication stopped.
-This message appears when the wireless LAN connection is broken for some reason during data communication between the camera and smartphone.
+Connecting to the network Camera power was turned off while image data was being copied to a computer or other device using a FlashAir card or an Eye-Fi card (pages 89, 90).
 File could not be saved because battery is low.
 Battery power is low, so an image file could not be saved.
 Folder cannot be created.
 You are trying to record a file while there are already 9999 files stored in the 999th folder.
-If you want to record more, delete files you no longer need (page 35).
+If you want to record more, delete files you no longer need (page 33).
 LENS ERROR This message appears and the camera turns off whenever lens performs some unexpected operation.
 If the same message appears after you turn power back on, contact a CASIO authorized service center or your original retailer.
 Memory Full Memory is full with images you recorded and/or files saved by editing operations.
-Delete files you no longer need (page 35).
+Delete files you no longer need (page 33).
 Record Error Image compression could not be performed for some reason during image data storage.
 Shoot the image again.
 SYSTEM ERROR Your camera system is corrupted.
 Contact your retailer or a CASIO authorized service center.
-There are no files.
-There are no files in built-in memory or on the memory card.
-This card is not formatted.
-The memory card loaded in the camera is not formatted.
-Format the memory card (page 109).